dfernandezm/moneycol/server/packages/graphql/README.md

 Start Elasticsearch:

 ```
-npm run start:elasticsearch
+yarn start:elasticsearch
 ```

 For this script to work, edit `package.json` and set your Elasticsearch installation directory.
-Restore a backup to have data. [pending: docker setup with a backup]
+Restore a backup to have data.

 Start GraphQL server in dev mode:
 ```
-ELASTICSEARCH_ENDPOINT_WITH_PORT=localhost:9200 npm run start:dev
+FIREBASE_API_KEY=XXXX ELASTICSEARCH_ENDPOINT_WITH_PORT=localhost:9200 COLLECTIONS_API_HOST=localhost:8080 yarn start:dev
 ```

 Visit the playground for GraphQL at http://localhost:4000/graphql.